maxim111333/incubator-aurora/docs/storage-config.md

 ## Overview

-This document is summarizing Aurora storage configuration and maintenance details and is intended for use by anyone deploying Aurora in a datacenter.
+This document is summarizing Aurora storage configuration and maintenance details and is intended for use by anyone deploying and/or maintaining Aurora in a datacenter.

 For a high level overview of the Aurora storage architecture refer to [this document](storage.md).